openstack-archive/fuel-nailgun-extension-iac/README.md

 ```
 fuel2 gitrepo <command>
 ```
-To get more detailded description use:
+To get more detailed description use:
 ```
 fuel2 help <command>
 ```